avinilcodes/kindlee/README.md

-# kindlee
+# Kindlee

-## This repository is for Metrohacks 2022
+Building a CLI based backend for kindlee